makersacademy/takeaway-challenge/docs/review.md

 end
 ```

-has two public methods, `complete_order` and `is_correct_amount?`, that both should be tested independently `is_correct_amount?` will be implicitly tested by any test of `complete_order`, but since it is public it should have it's own explcit test.
+has two public methods, `complete_order` and `is_correct_amount?`, that both should be tested independently `is_correct_amount?` will be implicitly tested by any test of `complete_order`, but since it is public it should have it's own expilcit test.

 However, perhaps `is_correct_amount?` will only ever used internally by Takeaway, and never called by any collaborator objects?
 In which case we can make the public interface of Takeaway simpler like so: